Mia-IMN/pythonProjects/README.md

 4. turtleRace.py is a game of 6 turtles racing.
 User bet on a color that they think would win

 5. table_example.py is just me trying to see how importing from external libriaries in PyCharm work

+6. Mail merge challenge is a simple project that showcases python's ability to read, write and create files